SamiPerttu/fundsp/README.md

 ```

 Stereo samples can be retrieved with `get_stereo` and `filter_stereo` methods.
-The `get_stereo` method returns the next stereo sample pair from a zero input,
+The `get_stereo` method returns the next stereo sample pair from a generator that
+has no inputs and one or two outputs,
 while the `filter_stereo` method filters the next sample
 from a node that has two inputs and two outputs.